mvanwinkleias/blog_posts/2023-05-10-package_shell_walkthrough/2023-05-10-package_shell_walkthrough.md

 * 99% of the work has been done for you.
 * Just put files in the right place.

+### Elevator Pitch - 4

+If you have absolutely no interest in leveling up, you don't need to be here.

 ### Mostly How, Some Why

 I will be walking through the steps to create a project.